frederic-perez/AmE-dictionary/data/dictionary.md

 __makeup__ _n_ :two: __2__ An event that is substituted for a previously cancelled event. _The two teams played a makeup one week later._ _Today’s game has been postponed; no makeup date has been snnounced._ _A makeup game._
 __maki__ _n_ :two::hammer: [:scroll: from Japanese, literally: roll]
 __maladaptive__ _adj_ :seven: Showing faulty adaptation. _The Tetris Effect need not be maladaptive._
+__maladroit__ _adj_ /mal-uh-DROYT/ Maladroit is an adjective that means “incompetent” or “very awkward.”
+It is usually used in formal speech and writing, and often describes people who lack skill in handling situations.
 __malady__ _n_ :two: A disease, a disorder, or an ailment. _Syn_ illness, sickness _He was stricken with a crippling malady._
 __malaise__ _n_ :six: /muh-LAYZ/ Malaise refers to a slight or general feeling of not being healthy or happy. __1__ A vague feeling of bodily discomfort, as at the beginning of an illness. __2__ A general sense of depression or unease. _“The markets remain mired in a deep malaise” (New York Times)_ _Postcolonial malaise._ _The general economic malaise._
 __malapropism__ _n_ :five::dart: __1__ Ludicrous misuse of a word, especially by confusion with one of similar sound. __2__ An example of such misuse. _“Jesus healing those leopards” is an example of malapropism._
+__malaria__ _n_ /məˈlɛər i ə/
 __malarkey__ _n_ :dart::five::mega::hammer: Speech or writing designed to obscure, mislead, or impress; bunk. _Syn_ idle words, jazz, nothingness, wind
 __malcontent<sup>1</sup>__ _n_ :two: /MAL-kuhn-tent, mal-kuhn-TENT/ One who is chronically dissatisfied. _There is not mat space for malcontents or dissenters._
 __malcontent<sup>2</sup>__ _adj_ Chronically dissatisfied, complaining, rebellious, etc.